mikejpoole/nd0067-c2-storefront-backend/README.md

 # TODO:
 - Add tests and mocks for all models.
 - Endpoints must have tests and be CORS enabled.
 - Make sure that JWTs are required for the routes listed in `REQUIUREMENTS.md`.
-- `README.md` must include instructions for how you setup, run, and connect to your database.
-- Before submitting your project, spin it up and test each endpoint to make sure they match requirements.
+- Before submitting project, spin it up and test each endpoint to make sure they match requirements.